Annual accountability

 Yes.
 Include Complex Needs Payments at item 7.
 And include a separate line item in the income and expenditure statement.

 We understand there are cases of unreconciled amounts.
-In these cases, use the accounting standards of revenue recognition criteria to accrue such income, and report accordingly at the contract level.
-If required, you may need to seek further advice from your external accountant or auditor.
+In these cases, use the accounting standards revenue recognition criteria to accrue such income, and report accordingly at the contract level based on your reconciliations.
+If required, you may seek further advice from your external accountant or auditor.

 We also understand that the accrued amount may differ to actual income received at a later stage, and subsequent adjustment to accrual may be required.